inclusive-design/wecount.inclusivedesign.ca/src/collections/views/environmental-scan-assessing-inclusionary-practice-in-canadian-data-services.md

 ---
 title: "Environmental Scan: Assessing Inclusionary Practice in Canadian Data Services"
+author: Ali Milad
 date: 2020-12-17T18:33:18
-author: Ali Milad
 picture: /uploads/dynamicwang-bLIkWFelVKM-unsplash-scaled.jpg
-altTag: |-
-  Abstract Image
+altTag: Abstract Image
-excerpt: |-
-  This article provides an overview of key findings from an environmental scan conducted by the We Count team in May 2020.
-The scan relied on information available through…
+excerpt: "An overview of key findings from the Data Service Provider portion of the environmental scan conducted by the We Count team in May 2020. "
 tags:
   - data service providers
   - Environmental Scan